reversed-xelA/ds_salary_preds/README.md

 ## Key Findings in EDA, Modelling and NLP
 ### Companies and job offerings
 * Overall, companies were rated quite highly, with an average rating of 3.8/5.
-* 84% of jobs are being offered by private and public companies and the most common sectors for job offerings are human resources and staffing, finance, and IT at 13%, 11% and 10%, respectively.
+* 84% of jobs are being offered by private and public companies and the most common sectors for job offerings are human resources, finance, and IT at 13%, 11% and 10%, respectively.

 ![image](https://github.com/reversed-xelA/ds_salary_preds/assets/141697086/b6c8443c-b961-4419-bc2c-46597f8c081e)